pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

 * Total Road Length: ``55.68 km``
 * Optimal Network Length: ``29.89 km``

-Length of minimum spanning tree is about half of the legth of total road network.
+Length of minimum spanning tree is about half of the length of total road network.

 Further possible extensions to the exercise
 --------------------------------------------------------------------------------